 If you're a single parent, a pensioner, or you're returning to study, you may be eligible for a one-off payment or ongoing assistance to help you pay for university study.

-Two scholarships are available to assist with the costs of studying and living away from home:
+Government assistance with the costs of studying and living away from home that you may be eligible for:

-- Student Start-up Scholarship for some Youth Allowance, ABSTUDY and Austudy customers, and
+- Student Start-up Loan for some Youth Allowance, ABSTUDY and Austudy customers, and

 - Relocation Scholarship for some Youth Allowance and ABSTUDY customers who need to live away from home to study.